ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Week 1/W1 - Day 2 - IaaS, The Real Cloud, AZ & Regions.md

 Management Console of any cloud provider may go over UI changes frequently for aesthetic reasons however underlying concepts for the services doesn't change with the same frequency.

+# Some notes on AZ and regions

+A region is a group of AZ, each AZ is a data center.
+So a region is a group of data centers.
+AZ within each Region can communicate with each other but cannot communicate with AZs in another Region.

+VPC (virtual private cloud) -> Region -> AZ -> Services

+You can also think about it like this:

+Country = Region
+Cities = AZ
+Highway system = VPC
+Neighborhoods within cities = Subnets

+All services (most) are mounted/deployed within the VPC.

+VPC allows you to control IP address ranges, subnetting, firewalls, etc.